-The hematopathology section of the Department of Pathology & Immunology offers a clinical fellowship for qualified applicants.
-This service includes adult and pediatric hematopathology, flow cytometry including minimal residual testing in B-ALL and exposure to molecular and cytogenetics laboratory testing in hematopoietic malignancies.
-Approximately three months of assigned elective time is provided to cover benign/wet hematology, performance of bone marrow biopsy procedure, research, molecular diagnostics, genomics and/or cytogenetics.
+The Hematopathology section of the Department of Pathology & Immunology offers a clinical fellowship for qualified applicants.
+This service includes adult and pediatric hematopathology, flow cytometry including measurable residual testing in B-ALL and exposure to molecular and cytogenetics laboratory testing in hematopoietic malignancies.
+Approximately three months of assigned elective time is provided to cover benign/wet hematology, performance of bone marrow biopsy procedure, Patient Safety and Quality improvement projects, research, molecular diagnostics, genomics and/or cytogenetics.

 The hematopathology fellowship was fully accredited in December of 1996.
-To date over 40 fellows have graduated from the fellowship program.
+To date, 52 fellows have graduated from the fellowship program.

-The large referral quaternary care and urban hospital system associated with Washington University in St. Louis provides a broad range of cases comprising about 3,500 in-house marrows (cores and aspirates), about 1,500 lymph nodes and other surgical and non-surgical specimens and about 1,000 consult cases per year.
-The Adult and Pediatric Bone Marrow Transplant services together perform more than 400 transplants annually.
+The large referral quaternary care and urban hospital system associated with Washington University in St. Louis provides a broad range of cases comprising about 3,500 in-house marrows (cores and aspirates), more than 3,500 lymph nodes and other surgical and non-surgical specimens and about 700 consult cases per year.
+The Adult and Pediatric Bone Marrow Transplant services together perform approximately 360 transplants annually.
 Due to the high volume and diversity of cases, the fellows gain extensive diagnostic experience in the field of hematopathology, including uncommon disease entities, such as mature T-cell and NK-cell neoplasms and immunodeficiency-associated lymphoproliferative disorders.
 The fellow’s responsibilities are broad and an increasingly independent approach to case work-up is encouraged.
 The fellow is regarded as the initial pathologist on all cases and is expected to write pathology reports integrating morphologic description and all ancillary studies (immunohistochemistry, flow cytometry, molecular and cytogenetic testing results).
 The fellow is seen as the primary contact for referring physicians and will be working closely with the clinical hematology/oncology fellows and faculty, gaining insights into the clinical management of patients.

 The fellows present weekly at the lymphoma and bone marrow transplant conferences, monthly at cytogenetics and molecular correlation conferences, and at journal clubs assigned to them.
-The fellows are expected to participate in hematopathology-related translational projects for which funding is available.
+The fellows are expected to participate in Patient Safety and Quality improvement projects and optional hematopathology-related translational projects for which funding is available.